mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 ---

+## What I Would Improve in Production

+In a production environment, I would improve this process by:

+- Using a Privileged Access Management process for delegated admin accounts
+- Requiring MFA for privileged and delegated admin access
+- Using a dedicated privileged access workstation instead of a standard workstation
+- Installing RSAT tools on an approved management workstation
+- Using formal access request and approval workflows
+- Auditing delegated password reset activity
+- Reviewing delegated groups on a scheduled basis
+- Applying stronger naming standards for delegated administrative roles
+- Separating administrative tiers more formally
+- Documenting delegated permissions in an access control matrix
+- Monitoring password reset events through centralized logging or SIEM

+---

+## Lessons Learned

+This lab reinforced that delegated administration is not the same as full administration.

+A delegated help desk admin should only receive the permissions required for the assigned support task.
+In this case, the account was able to reset a standard user password inside the approved OU scope but was blocked from logging into the domain controller and blocked from resetting an admin account password.

+The key lesson is that least privilege must be validated with both successful tests and denied-access tests.
+A permission model is not proven until the boundary is tested.

+---

 ## Outcome

 By the end of this lab, the MRTG Active Directory environment had a delegated help desk password reset model configured using a dedicated security group and a delegated admin account.